hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i06-Profiling.md

         + Can profile many devices out-of-the-box, given that enough data is received from probes
         + Additional policies can be manually configured, or you can edit the built-in ones
         + Logical profile is a container with associated profiling policies
-    + ISE has a built-in hierarchy for device profiling, in the form of parentchild, for example
+    + ISE has a built-in hierarchy for device profiling, in the form of parent-child, for example
         + Parent policy is named Apple-Device
         + Child policy attached to the parent policy can be Apple-iPad or Apple-iPhone
     + Profiling policies are built on a set of conditions for device identification